European Historic Houses

 Château Lobkovice reflects the history of its time, built in three distinct architectural periods: Gothic, Renaissance, and Baroque.
 Each generation has adapted and developed the castle to suit its needs.
 In this tradition, we continue with great respect for the past, while looking to the future.

-Altidore Castle (Ireland, Historic Houses of Ireland)
+Altidore Castle (Ireland, HHI)

 Interview with Thomas Emmet, next generation owner: